 - Tie the piece of ribbon around the circle of beads.
 These ornaments seem to hang best if the ribbon is coaxed in between two beads.

-That’s how to make these toddler pipe cleaner Christmas ornaments!
+That’s how to make these toddler pipe cleaner bead ornaments!
 This craft is based on this Scandinavian-style DIY ornament tutorial.

 Not bad for a preschool Christmas ornament!
 We will make lots of these for gifts this year 🙂